Computerairo/Super-Mario-World-NES/README.md

 # Super Mario World NES

-This project aims to create a faithful NES version of Super Mario World from scratch.
-The original attempt by the Hummer Team had its flaws, including poor music and clunky Mario movement.
+This project aims to create a better NES version of Super Mario World from scratch.
+The original attempt by the Hummer Team in 1995 had its problems, including poor music and weird Mario movement.
 This project seeks to create a more accurate and polished version of the game.

 ## Why This Project?
 I’m developing this game in C using the 8bitworkshop IDE.
 I’ve chosen this route over tools like NESMaker, as I prefer a hands-on approach and want to avoid the $36 cost associated with NESMaker.